 Principle of Operation

-The Hobré Raman can simultaneously measure C1..C5+, N2, H2, CO, CO2, H2O in gases.
+The Hobré Raman can simultaneously measure C1..C5+, N2, H2, CO, CO2, H2O.
 Technologically wise, the Hobré Raman is a big step forward as it offers a combination of features not available in any other analyzer on the market, e.g.:

 - High accuracy compositional analysis in 10 seconds,